 I first joined the Oakdale Centre in 2010 and was delighted to be invited to rejoin the team as Operations Director in 2017.
 I have been responsible for building and implementing a new database designed for the services we provide and also have responsibility for all systems infrastructure services, finance and HR.
 I am proud of the work we do at the Oakdale Centre and see my role as being that of supporting the clinical services provided by the organisation.

-Before joining the Oakdale Centre team, I worked with young people in both schools and the community.
-I gained over 7 years experience working in Mainstream and Special Provision Education where I have supported young people with a range of learning disabilities and complex needs.
+Before joining the Oakdale Centre in 2019, I worked with young people in both schools and the community.
+I’ve had over 7 years experience working in Mainstream and Special Provision Education, specialising in working with young people with a range of difficulties and complex needs.

 More recently I was part of a county-wide project that delivered person centred support to young people at risk of Child Sexual Exploitation.
-Within the project I provided specialist CSE support, developed and delivered training, produced bespoke intervention packages and worked closely with both statutory and third sector providers to empower and safeguard young people across North Yorkshire.
+My role involved the delivery of training, producing intervention packages and working closely with both statutory and third sector providers to empower and safeguard young people across North Yorkshire.

 I was delighted to be invited to be the chairman and the finance director of the Oakdale Centre CIC when it was formed.
 My background is in finance and management and I’m enjoying the challenge of providing support and guidance to the management team as the CIC grows and develops.